ThinkingJoules/snapgraph/README.md

 `udSubID = Symbol()` If you give it a subID, then be sure it is unique across all of your subscription

 Subscribe will fire the callback with the **entire** data set that matches that query on every change.
-**\*Because gbase caches the data, the node objects themselves will be the same objects, so be sure to not to mutate them!**
+**\*Because snap caches the data, the node objects themselves will be the same objects, so be sure to not to mutate them!**

 * **resultArr** - depends on queryArr options, but default is: `[[{}]]`
 `resultArr[0] = [{},{},{}]` This is the first matching 'path' (based on your match and return statements) `resultArr[0][0] = {prop1: value, prop2: value}`
 `resultArr[0][0].prop1 = value`

 The *`udSubID`* (user-defined Subscription ID) was added to allow you to fire the `subscribe()` code itself multiple times without setting up multiple subscriptions.
 If you specify the same subID twice with two different `callBacks`, then the last fired `subscribe()` callBack will be the only callBack that fires (old callBack is replaced).
-This allows gbase to cache the query result and keep it up to date even if the callback is not currently being used in a UI component.
+This allows snap to cache the query result and keep it up to date even if the callback is not currently being used in a UI component.

 Data loading and the callBack: Depending on the state of the database and how much data is already loaded the callBack will fire immediately if it has all the data in memory.